openhab/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 }
 ```

-## Rules example for pushbuttons
+## Rules example for push-buttons

-Pushbuttons provide trigger channels, that can only be used in rules.
+Push-buttons provide trigger channels, that can only be used in rules.
 Here is an example rule:

 ```
 rule "Button triggered rule"
 when
-	Channel 'livisismarthome:WSC2:mybridge:myPushButton:button1' triggered PRESSED then
+	Channel 'livisismarthome:WSC2:mybridge:myPushButton:button1' triggered SHORT_PRESSED
+then
     // do something...
-	logInfo("testlogger", "Button 1 pressed")
+	logInfo("testlogger", "Button 1 pressed (short)")
 end
 ```

-## Resolving certificate issues

-If the bridge stays offline with the following status shown in the UI, the reason could be an expired certificate:

-`OFFLINE - COMMUNICATION_ERROR sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`

-To solve this on a Linux system, follow this steps:

-1. Download the certificates (.cer-files) of https://home.livisi.de and https://livisi.de including the "DigiCert Global Root G2" to your computer.
-As this depends on the used browser and operating system, please use a web search engine to find out how to achieve this for your situation.
-2. On your Linux system, goto your Java Machine's certificate store, e.g. `/usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt/jre/lib/security`.
-The path should include a file called `cacerts` (this is the certificate store) and may differ depending on the system used.
-3. Copy the .cer-files from step 1 into this directory.
-4. Import each certificate with the command: `sudo keytool –importcert –alias “livisismarthome” –keystore cacerts –file livisi.cer`
-(alias can be freely chosen but must be unique; replace livisi.cer with the filename of the downloaded certificate)
-5. Restart the JVM and openHAB.

-The default password of the certificate store is "changeit".